 In this presentation, Aaron Kahlow, founder of Conscious Circles, will navigate you through the good, bad, and ugly about mindfulness at work and how to properly use it in the workplace.

 In this facilitated interactive networking activity, you'll get to discover more about your core values and passions, connect with other culture champions on a deeper level, and share best practices about culture transformation through facilitated full group, small group and dyad challenges.
 This session helps create unique and memorable interactions that will support you in building your ``culture network.``

 In 2013, McKinsey & Company published a report called “Lessons from the leading edge of gender diversity.”
 In this report, it was noted that CEOs of companies most successful at creating gender diversity have been committed to the cause at a much more personal level, with a passion that “goes well beyond logic and economics.”
-In this session, LaFawn Davis, Global Head of Culture & Inclusion at Twilio, will discuss the importance of moving beyond numbers to changing leaders' hearts and minds to create a truly inclusive and diverse company culture.
+In this session, LaFawn Davis, Global Head of Culture & Inclusion at Twilio, and Maurice Wilkins, Diversity and Inclusion Manager at Chan Zuckerberg Initiative, will discuss the importance of moving beyond numbers to changing leaders' hearts and minds to create a truly inclusive and diverse company culture.